ElsevierSoftwareX/SOFTX_2019_370/README.md

 #### build the ZLIB bundled contrib separately.

 We have to do this on its own due to a bug in the build software.
 See [this ticket](https://github.com/OpenMS/contrib/issues/5).
-You ought to be able to build with `-DBUILD_TYPE=ALL` but it fails because of the above bug.
+You ought to be able to build with `-DBUILD_TYPE=ALL` directly, but it fails because of the above bug.

 ```
 cmake -DBUILD_TYPE=ZLIB ../contrib